-Everyone is encouraged to receive the seasonal flu vaccine, which is currently available at the LCU Medical Clinic.
+Everyone is encouraged to receive the seasonal flu vaccine.
 Children 6 months through 18 years of age, people of any age with chronic medical conditions (such as asthma, heart disease or diabetes), and everyone age 50 and older should be vaccinated against seasonal flu as early as possible.

-Q. What are the symptoms of seasonal flu and the 2009 H1N1 flu?
+Q. What are the symptoms of seasonal flu?

-Symptoms of flu include fever or chills and cough or sore throat.
+Symptoms of the flu include fever or chills, cough, and sore throat.
 In addition, symptoms can include runny nose, body aches, headache, tiredness, diarrhea or vomiting.